JulianGutierritos/IETI-09/README.md

 8. Implement the queries of the previous step using *derived query methods* in your repository interface.
 Is it possible to implement all of them?

+No se puede implementar el tercero (Users that have assigned more than 2 Todos) porque es necesario acceder a dos colecciones para realizarlo, y desde la interfaz sólo podemos acceder a una.